dessalines/thumb-key/README.md

 - Large keys are in a predictable 9-key grid.
 Eventually, you should be able to keep your eyes on the text input area, rather than hunting-and-pecking for letters, approximating touch-typing.
 - Letter positions are based on [English text letter frequency](https://en.m.wikipedia.org/wiki/Letter_frequency).
 The most common letters are: **ETAOINSHR**.
 These 9 letters alone make up ~70% of all English text.
 - First 9 letters by frequency are the 9 center key taps.
 The next 8 are swipes to the center.
-The next 8 are off the center hub key.
+The next 8 are swipes on the center hub key.
 Z is last.
-- Alternate fingers for vowels and consonants (Vowels on right side of keyboard, consonants on left).
+- Alternate thumbs for vowels and consonants (Vowels on right side of keyboard, consonants on left).
 This naturally results in fast digram speeds.
 - Prioritize bottom, and right side of keyboard.
 So EAO should be on the right side, and bottom to top, while TNS is on the left side.

 ### Built With